"Very easy to use and intuitive"

 InMotion Hosting

 If we had not been surveying churches using WordPress, InMotion Hosting may have received an overall ratings closer or even better than SiteGround.
 InMotion Hosting dominated every category except help with WordPress issues (scoring only an average of 7.9 there).
-They averaged a 9.8 for general support and beat out all other hosts, including SiteGround in Speed, Uptime, Features, Ease of Use and Value.
-We’re impressed.
+They scored high for general support and beat out all other hosts, including SiteGround in Speed, Uptime, Features, Ease of Use and Value.

 They are always up, never experienced any slow downs.
 They communicate well for maintenance outages and security threats.
 WordPress is preinstalled and easy to use / upgrade.
 Email is secure and easy to use.